What is a Street Collection Licence?

 There are two ways to apply for a Street Collection Licence.

-If you in live in the Greater London area then you will need to contact the Metropolitan Police for a licence.
+If you live in the Greater London area then you will need to contact the Metropolitan Police for a licence.

 This can be done at the Official Metropolitan Police Website.

-If you do not live in the Greater London then you will need to apply via your local council.
+If you do not live in Greater London then you will need to apply via your local council.

 You can find the contact details for your local council at the Official UK Government Website.